pierrebachas/Globalization_Factor_Taxation/README.md

 # Globalization_Factor_Taxation
 Data & codes for the paper "Globalization and Factor Income Taxation", by Pierre Bachas, Matthew Fisher-Post, Anders Jensen & Gabriel Zucman.

-The paper assembles an extended time series of macroeconomic effective tax rates on capital and labor.
-The data covers the 150 most populous countries from 1965 to present, with exceptions for command economy eras, pre-independence and civil wars,
+The paper constructs an extended time series of macroeconomic effective tax rates (ETRs) on capital and labor, covering the 150 most populous countries from 1965 to present, with exceptions for command economy eras, pre-independence and civil wars.
+It then describes the evolution of ETRs in high-income vs low and middle-income countries and analyses the role of globalization (in particular trade integration) in explaining the observed patterns.

 DATA: Users interested in using the effective tax rates data should download the data file: **globalETR_bfjz**